The 15 Best Things to Do in Brussels, Belgium

 13 | Explore the Botanical Gardens

 The botanical gardens are a small but lovely bit of green space with winding cobbled paths, wildlife and, of course, plants.
-The Botanic Garden of Brussels, also known as the Jardin Botanique de Bruxelles, offers a little peace and nature in the city’s heart.
-Founded in 1826, the garden spans over 6 hectares and is home to thousands of plant species from all over the world.
+The Botanic Garden of Brussels, also known as the Jardin Botanique de Bruxelles, offers a little peace and nature in the heart of the city.
+Founded in 1826, the garden spans 6 hectares and is home to thousands of plant species from around the world.

 20230316 Things to Do in Brussels 054